OHI-Science/ohi-global/README.md

 Files associated with calculating the OHI scores for scenarios from 2012 to present.

-*eez_layers_meta_data*
+*metadata_documentation*

-Database for the data layers (data sources, names, etc.) and functions to create different data formats
+Database for the data layers (data sources, names, etc.) and functions to create different data formats. layers_eez_base.csv describes filepaths of data layers used to calculate scores.

-*global_supplement*
+*documents*
-Documents and code to create methods document. layers_eez_base.csv describes filepaths of data layers used to calculate scores.
+Source documents and code to create method documents.

 *yearly_results*
 Post assessment analysis and visualization of data